awsdocs/amazon-ecs-developer-guide/doc_source/create-network-load-balancer.md

 **Note**
 If you plan on routing traffic to more than one target group, see [ListenerRules](http://docs.aws.amazon.com/elasticloadbalancing/latest/network/load-balancer-listeners.html) for details on how to add host or path\-based rules\.

-   1. For **Availability Zones**, select the VPC that you used for your EC2 instances\.
-For each Availability that you used to launch your EC2 instances, select an Availability Zone and then select the public subnet for that Availability Zone\.
+   1. For **Availability Zones**, select the VPC that you used for your Amazon EC2 instances\.
+For each Availability Zone that you used to launch your Amazon EC2 instances, select an Availability Zone and then select the public subnet for that Availability Zone\.
 To associate an Elastic IP address with the subnet, select it from **Elastic IP**\.

    1. Choose **Next: Configure Routing**\.